andrewchambers/hm3/README.md

 - Deterministic freeing of resources (like python).
 - Safe to run untrusted code in a sandbox.

+## Ideas to explore

+- Structural sub typing.
+- Ergonomic and alterative ways to deal with error values.

 ## Learning Resources

 - A guide for implementing interpreters - [Crafting interpreters book](https://craftinginterpreters.com/)